-While full force of ‘the syndrome’ is felt as the last child departs, it may also be felt (differently) when any child leaves, depending on the family dynamic.
+It can strike when any child leaves, not just the only, the first, or the last.
 (Think of a rising melancholy as you stare into their abandoned bedroom, regardless of two chaotic populated rooms on either side.)
-Said child has probably gone away to Uni or college, or maybe just decided to go it alone with friends, or for their first job.
+Said child has probably gone away to Uni or college, or maybe just decided to go it alone with friends, or moved for their first ‘proper’ job.

 It depends how we’re wired, the quality of our relationship with the departing child, and a bunch of non-related factors.
 Like what else is going on with life and the universe, before, during and after.

 Empty nest syndrome has been the go-to phrase for so long, that it unwittingly masks the complexity of the event, reducing it to a tick list of emotions.

 While it’s real for some, this simple term seems to reduce our language around the experience, and curtail our capacity to share the richness of our stories.
 It dominates the narrative, leaving quieter, sometimes less palatable stories unheard (and hence ‘not normal’).
 It pre-determines what the experience will be.
 This profound human experience, this time in our lives, needs to express itself through a far more colourful palette!

 Many embrace the empty nest.
 Without guilt or sorrow.
 That is, without the syndrome.

 Some have longed for it.
 Some feel relief, a lightness of being.
 Free.
 Some feel OK with feeling OK, while others feel guilty about feeling OK.
 To even contemplate such things may feel like a betrayal – to child, family, self.
 A heinous truth, a guilty secret.
 (Let’s stick with ’empty nest syndrome’.
 Easier!)